NU Oregon Campus

 Northwest University awards financial aid to students that have been approved for admission.
 To apply for admission, you must complete the Admission Application.
-You can either fill it out on-line, or download a copy and print it out, or call the Admissions Office at 1.800.669.3781 to request an application be mailed to you.
+You can fill it out online.

 The FAFSA is required by all schools that offer federal or state aid.
 To complete the FAFSA, visit www.fafsa.gov.
 The Northwest University FAFSA School Code is 003783 (Note: Your social security number is required to complete a FAFSA, – Higher Education Act of 1965.)

-Students at the Northwest University Salem Campus can qualify for federal aid, and The Salem Deans Memorial Scholarship Fund (for eligible students).
+Students at the Northwest University Oregon Campus can qualify for federal aid.

 After Completing your Application